Nicolas-Connor/3010/README.md

 	* we can't use ports 0-1023 unless we have root level access
 		* http is on port 80
 		* ssh is on port 22

+#### What is a namespace?
+A namespace is a collection of rules for constructing names.

+*Some examples*
+- social insurance # (xxx-xxx-xxx)
+- IP address (xxx.xxx.xxx.xx)
+- domain name (www.xxx.xx)
+- URL's (protocol://user:pw@hostname:port/URI (Uniform Resource Identifier is a Unix path to a resource))
 # Day 4

 ### 3 architecture design consideration for the clien/server model